March 08, 2021

 MSP Tech Day: Cyber Resilience

-At our upcoming MSP Technology Day on 18 March 2021, we will discuss cyber resilience and how to protect your business and clients in an increasingly complex threat landscape.
-You’ll get actionable information on how to elevate your security posture from guest speakers, executive keynotes, a Q&A session, and product demos.
-All of this is provided via an interactive virtual platform that allows you to network with Datto leadership and your MSP peers.
+At our MSP Technology Day on March 18, 2021, we discussed cyber resilience and how to protect your business and clients in an increasingly complex threat landscape.
+If you missed the live event, check out the recording for actionable information on how to elevate your security posture from guest speakers, executive keynotes, a Q&A session, and product demos.